liud16/capstone18/README.md

 def earth_Smoothing(nm_array, y_array,noise_coefficient):
     """
     ============================================
-     Plotting derivatives of simple sine function
+     Smoothen noisy data using py-earth,
+     based on multivariate adaptive regression spline
     ============================================
-     A simple example plotting a fit of the sine function and the derivatives computed by Earth.

     Notes
     -----
-    generates a denoise curve from the TA data Parameters
+    generates a de-noised curve from the TA data

+    Parameters
     ----------
         nm_array: wavelength array
-        timedelay: time delay array
+        y-delay: intensity array
-        noise_coefficient: the noise coefficients that user want to generate Returns
+        noise_coefficient: the scale of noise

+    Returns
     -------
-        a smoothing curve from the original noise curve
+        a smoothened curve from the original noisy curve
     """
     from pyearth import Earth
    # Fit an Earth model